cultureandempire/cultureandempire.github.io/cande.md

 More than that, the attorneys who made this happen will get jobs in the Australian patent office.
 They will be the ones defining state patent policy.
 They will lobby for expanded scope of patents, enforcement of patents on trading partners in Asia, unification of the US and Australian patent systems, and so on.
 When they have completed a few years in that role, they will find themselves hired as top patent advisors by large firms.
 This is how the patent establishment has grown and survived over the last century: by pouring money into policy and then reaping a hundred times back from the market.
 This "revolving door" is a core mechanism of the patent industry.

 Private property has such sacred power that patents can easily trump competition law.
 Creating a cartel to fix prices is highly illegal.
 If the milk producers tried that, they would go to jail.
 When the phone companies agree to license key patents thereby excluding competitors, the antitrust regulator can do nothing.
-Patents are the only reason when I drive across the border from Belgium to France or the Netherlands, I pay €3.50 per megabyte of mobile data versus €30 for my "2.0 GB + unlimited phone calls" plan.
+Patents are the only reason, when I drive across the border from Belgium to France or the Netherlands, I pay EUR 3.50 per megabyte of mobile data versus EUR 30 for my "2.0 GB + unlimited phone calls" plan.

 ### A Replacement for Patents